wardvisual/wardvisual/README.md

 <h3> Hello, glad to meet you here! 🤝</h3>
-<p>As a self-taught web designer and JavaScript developer, I specialize in creating intuitive and user-friendly software solutions that blend development and design.
+<p> I specialize in creating intuitive and user-friendly software solutions that blend development and design.
 With over 2 years of experience, I am skilled in using Node.js and Nest.js to build scalable and maintainable web applications, as well as in web design and JavaScript development using React and Angular.
-I am a proactive problem-solver with a passion for continuous learning and professional development, always seeking new challenges and opportunities to create innovative solutions.</p>
+I have a proactive approach to problem-solving and a passion for continuous learning and professional development, always looking for new challenges and opportunities to create innovative solutions.</p>

 <div>
 <img src="https://readme-typing-svg.herokuapp.com?color=5A9BDA&lines=Edward+Fernandez;Fullstack+Javascript+Developer;UI%2FUX+Designer" alt="typing-svg">